What Are Workflows in Dynamics 365

 Microsoft Dynamics 365 workflows are an amazing tool.
 They allow for simple, or complex automation of tasks within Dynamics 365 that can make an incredible difference to an organization.
-Workflows provide further utility in that they often act as an alternative to building a custom plug-in.
+Workflows in Dynamics 365 provide further utility in that they often act as an alternative to building a custom plug-in.

 - Elements of a workflow